Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-Dtm6xIj-wM4,1687.9666666666667,1705.396807.md

 ### Transcript

-> such texturing with none of us a 3d artist but I'm pretty sure they just use
+> such texturing with none of us a 3d artist but I'm pretty sure they just use like Photoshop in Maya maybe that brush